ianrose/mobile-first-skeleton/readme.md

-#A fork of Skeleton made to be used for a Mobile First approach in design and development.
+#Mobile First Skeleton (20px baseline).

+This is a fork of [Skeleton](http://www.getskeleton.com/) made to be used for a Mobile first approach in design and development.
 In addition to adjusting the media queries and including [respond.js](https://github.com/scottjehl/Respond) the type scale is 14px base size with a line-height of 20px.